Rio Tinto seeks bids for French aluminium plant

 The group expects to end "in a week or two" a first stage of preliminary offers before entering talks with interested parties about possible firm bids for the site, she said.

-Rio Tinto already sold three plants in France this year that produce alumina, an ingredient in aluminium also used separately as an abrasive, as part of an estimated $8 billion (5 billion pounds) of aluminium assets put up for sale last year.
+Rio Tinto already sold three plants in France this year that produce alumina, an ingredient in aluminium also used separately as an abrasive, as part of an estimated $8 billion of aluminium assets put up for sale last year.

 It also said earlier this year it was considering a sale of the Saint-Jean-de-Maurienne plant.